Repairs - what are your options if you are a social housing tenant?

 The Decent Homes Standard in England

-- meet the current minimum standard for housing, that is, that the property must be free of Category 1 hazards under the Housing Health and Safety Rating System
+- meet the current minimum standard for housing - the property must be free of Category 1 hazards under the Housing Health and Safety Rating System

 - be in a reasonable state of repair

 - provide a reasonable degree of thermal comfort - this is about insulation and heating

 You can check guidance on the Housing Health and Safety Rating System and find out more about Decent Homes on GOV.UK.

 Options for taking further action for social housing tenants